The Effect of Creatine Monohydrate on Persistent Post-concussive Symptoms

 Detailed Description

-Mild traumatic brain injury (mTBI), which throughout the literature is used interchangeably with concussion, is a problem the media is drawing more and more attention to, which have made it a public concern too.
-It is estimated that between 0.6 % and 1.2 % of the general population will suffer an mTBI each year.
-Out of these, an estimated 10-30 % of the patients, will suffer from persistent post-concussive symptoms (PPCS).
+Mild traumatic brain injury (mTBI), which throughout the literature is used interchangeably with concussion, is a problem of public concern.
+It is estimated that between 0.6 % and 1.2 % of the general population will suffer an mTBI each year which equals to 48-96 millions of people on a world scale.
+Out of these, an estimated 10-30 % of the patients, will suffer from persistent PPCS.
 These symptoms typically includes headache, poor concentration, memory problems, fatigue, sleep difficulties, dizziness, irritability, feeling nervous or anxious.
+PPCS has proven to be not only a health problem, but also a socioeconomical problem.
+Data has showed that salary in Denmark five years after a concussion decreased 4.2 %, with an increased risk of losing ones job.
 At the moment no single treatment option is available with guaranteed success, and therefore nutritional supplements are a possibility.

 Furthermore, as the enzyme Creatine Kinease (CK), which is involved in ATP energy system, also has a brain specific isoform (BB-CK), creatine may be a relevant part of the energy system of the central nervous system (CNS).
 In addition evidence points towards creatine supplementation can increase cellular energy availability.
 It has been reported to increase brain phosphocreatine content by as much as 15 %, which in turn improves the metabolic processes of the brain.